aantron/ocaml.org/data/planet/camlcity/wasicaml-translate-ocaml-code-to-webassembly.md

   code written in different languages into the same executable.
-This is possible because the language-specific runtimes have a common foundation (libc), and e.g. memory allocated from one language also counts as &quot;taken&quot; within the other language.
+This is possible because the language-specific runtimes have a common foundation (libc), and e.g. memory allocated from one language also counts as "taken" within the other language.

 </p><p>
   WASI is still in an early stage.
 While developing with it I discovered